NateDogg1232/flexbox-assignment/notes.md

   - Git branch <name> will create a new branch
   - Git branch will list all your current branches
   - Git checkout <branch> tells git to change the working branch to the branch name specified

+## Additional thoughts

+- Scale of 1 to 4
+  - On remote repos, I'd say a 4
+  - On branches I'd say a 4
+  - And on merging I'd also say a 4

+- Questions I didn't want to say aloud
+  - Is it necessary to use seprate branches?
+Especially when some changes can be considered a fix and a feature

+- My thanksgiving break
+  - Personally, meeting the family of my girlfriend was the best part.
+This happened on thanksgiving day